jinlow/rustorithms/pyorithms/README.md

 This package has python bindings to the rustorithm algorithms.

 _Why would you need a library of python bindings to algorithms that are already implemented everywhere?_
 You probably don't...
 This project is, more or less, just for kicks.
 It also serves as a POC for implementing things that can maybe be done faster in rust, than if they were built in pure python.
-Also it's fun 😃
+Also, it's fun 😃

 ------------
 Installation